18F/join.tts.gsa.gov/pages/faq.md

 ## Hiring and Application FAQ

 ### Can I set up a call with a TTS recruiter to learn more about working at TTS?
-- Although we cannot set up 1:1 calls with prospective candidates, we do host monthly information sessions that include plenty of time for Q&A. You can find a list of our upcoming sessions on the right sidebar of the [JoinTTS homepage](https://join.tts.gsa.gov/).
+- Although we cannot set up 1:1 calls with prospective candidates, we do host monthly information sessions that include plenty of time to answer questions.
+You can find a list of our upcoming sessions on the [JoinTTS homepage](https://join.tts.gsa.gov/).
 - You can also find info on [Working at TTS](https://join.tts.gsa.gov/working-at-tts/) and a [description of our offices](https://join.tts.gsa.gov/tts-offices/).

 ### Where can I find your open positions?